In research we do training of various kind.

-Training is running something again and again.
-Tensorpack base trainer implements the logic of running the iteration, and derived trainers implement what the iteration is.
+Training is running some iterations.
+Tensorpack base trainer implements the logic of running the iteration.
+Users or derived trainers should implement what the iteration is.

 Most neural network training tasks are single-cost optimization.